Winterizing an Inground Pool

 13. Adjust the Filter Valve

-Position the multi-port valve handle between any two settings.
+Position the multiport valve handle between any two settings.
 This will ensure all ports are partially open to allow for freeze expansion.
+Most multiport valves have a "Winter" or "Winterize" label between two regular settings for this purpose.

 14. Winterize the Pool Plumbing

-When the water has completely drained out of the plumbing lines (or after you've blown out the lines), put winterizing plugs into the return and skimmer lines.
+When the water has completely drained out of the plumbing lines (or after you've blown out the lines), put winterizing plugs into the returns of your inground pool.

 Add non-toxic pool antifreeze to all lines.
 This specialized antifreeze should be added at the rate of one gallon per 10 feet of pipe.